isabelmarh/katas-exercises-capstone/README.md

 # AI Agent Katas

-A collection of practice exercises (katas) for building and evaluating AI agents using [PydanticAI](https://ai.pydantic.dev/) and [pydantic-evals](https://pydantic-evals.pydantic.dev/).
+A collection of practice exercises (katas) for building and evaluating AI agents. using [PydanticAI](https://ai.pydantic.dev/) and [pydantic-evals](https://pydantic-evals.pydantic.dev/).

 ## 🎯 What are AI Agent Katas?